RobotPatient/Universal_hal/docs/API/SPI_slave/platform/atmelsam/Usage.md

     | ---------- | --------------------- |
     | Sercom 0   | I2C_PERIPHERAL_0      |
     | Sercom ... | I2C_PERIPHERAL_...    |

-??? info "slave_addr"
-    This is the slave address to use for this i2c slave driver instance.

-    This can be set to any 8-bit value.
-But the values 0 and 0xFF are not recommended as they will be ignored and/or cause fault conditions to occur.

 ??? info "clock_sources"
     Indicates which clock sources are used for the hardware peripheral clock.